getlantern/lantern-roadmap/lep/DRAFT/012_Pro_version_personal_server.md

 #### 1.1 The process of requesting a personal server should be initiated from the Lantern UI.

 This sketch proposes a simple way of including it in current Lantern interface.
-This can be revisited from the UX/UI perspective, but it serves as a solid starting point.
+This can be revisited from the UX/UI perspective, but it serves as a starting point.

 <p align="center">
 <img src="images/lep-012-01.png" alt="UI Proposal"/>